Table of Contents

-Hey guys and gals, we’re in late August, summer is ending, and as I’m sure you’ve all heard by now, things are about to change for foreign working professionals in China this coming January.
+Hey guys and gals, as I’m sure you’ve all heard by now, things are about to change for foreign working professionals in China this coming January.
 Some of us will be affected a lot and others… not so much.
 Regardless, these new foreigner income tax policies are going to affect everyone working here on a work visa, so it’s important that everyone understands exactly what these new taxes for foreigners are, what you’re getting into by paying for the social benefits and what this all means in the long run.

 The first thing we should clear up is that this isn’t just about one policy change, but rather a series of changes to the foreign individual income tax (IIT) that are all happening around the same time.
 It “starts” or rather “started” with the changes to the Chinese social benefits contribution and will continue with the end of allowances through tax deductions for working foreigners in January 2022.

 Healthcare Insurance & Pension Fund

 The new social benefits IIT law makes paying for social “benefits” mandatory as opposed to optional for foreigners.